DotanElse/Fullstop/README.md

 # Fullstop
-Libgdx game, stop the raging ball using finger flicks
+Libgdx game, stop the raging ball using finger flicks.